junchao530/ess-site/content/english/get-involved/applications/commissioner.md

   - /commissioner
 ---

-ESS selects fourteen (11) commissioners each year to help plan the day-to-day events and activities of the ESS.
+ESS selects eleven (11) commissioners each year to help plan the day-to-day events and activities of the ESS.
 Please refer to the job descriptions attached to this application.

 Commissioner positions include: 1) Artistic 2) Administration 3) Community Relations 4) Competitions 5) Diversity 6) Finance 7) Professional Development 8) Publications 9) Social (2 positions) 10) Sponsorship 11) Technology